POSTECH-IMLAB/PIMNet_External_Environment_Recognition/KoreanOCR/readme.md

 # Korean Optical Character Recognition (KoreanOCR)
 This Korean OCR system is designed as a module of Advanced Driver Assistance Systems (ADAS).
+It detects and recognizes Korean characters in traffic signs from driving-view image sequences.